 On 20 July 2011 the Statutory Instrument was approved for the Whittington Charity to become Corporate Trustees for the charity funds of Haringey and Islington PCTs.
-Camden PCT were the Corporate Trustees for North Central London NHS Charitable Funds and as the provider arms of Haringey and Islington were to be transferred over to Whittington hospital it was agreed for the charities to be transferred as well.
+Camden PCT were the Corporate Trustees for North Central London NHS Charitable Funds and as the provider arms of Haringey and Islington was to be transferred over to Whittington hospital it was agreed for the charities to be transferred as well.
 We received a total of 17 Funds, 10 restricted funds and seven unrestricted funds, the estimated total of the funds is £219,554.
-Transfer of this money is still yet to happen and final figures and the date for this to happen is still being worked on.
+Transfer of this money is still yet to happen and final figures and date for this to happen is still being worked on.

-Income and Expenditure Charitable funds overview of the 2011-2012 year
+Income and Expenditure Charitable fund Overview of the 2011-2012 Year

-Please note: The figures below do not take into account the expected monies from Camden PCT.
+Please note: The figures below do not take into account this expected monies.